 * Ask yourself how much you are willing to lose.
 I wasn’t willing to lose more than 35% of my net worth in the stock market hence why I didn’t allocate more than 35% of my net worth in equities.
 At the same time, I wasn’t willing to lose more than 30% of my net worth in the real estate market either.
 Real estate can be a riskier animal in down times due to leverage.
 If everything went to hell, I knew I would at least have roughly 35% safe in FDIC insured CDs and savings accounts.

 * Aggregate all your investments.
 If you have multiple accounts like me, but only pay attention to a few of them for whatever reason, you are not properly rebalancing your portfolios to adjust for risk.
-I have a 401K and an E*Trade portfolio.
-My 401K is more long-term, while my E*Trade portfolio is more speculative in nature.
+I have a 401K and a Motif Investing account.
+My 401K is more long-term, while my Motif Investing portfolio is more speculative in nature where I buy a basket of 30 stocks (motifs) for only $9.95 to invest in ideas.
 Both are important to my net worth, but I tend to view them separately.
 Furthermore, I have deferred company stock and a couple private equity investments ranging from alcohol to real estate.
 Without aggregating all my investments, I am only guessing at what the right exposure should be.
 This is why leveraging the internet makes a lot of sense.
 Before you can effectively manage your money, you’ve got to make sense of your money.